 12.3 Currents and Tides

-12.3.1 Surface currents
+12.3.1 Surface Currents

 12.3.2 Deep Currents

-Typical tidal ranges are on the order of 3 feet.
-Extreme tidal ranges occur where the tidal wave enters a restrictive zone.
-An example is the English Channel between Great Britain and the European continent where tidal ranges of 25 to 32 feet have been observed.
-The highest tidal ranges occur at the Bay of Fundy, the funnel-like bay between Nova Scotia and New Brunswick, Canada, where the average range is nearly 40 feet and extremes of around 60 feet have been observed.
-At these locations of extreme tidal range, a person who ventures out onto the seafloor exposed during ebb tide may not be able to outrun the advancing water during flood tide.
-Additional information on tides can be found at this NOAA website.
+is complicated.
+Tidal phases are determined by bathymetry: the depth of ocean basins and the continental obstacles that are in the way of the tidal envelope within which the Earth rotates.
+Local tidal experts make 48-hour tidal forecasts using tidal charts based on daily observations, as can be seen in the chart of different tide types.
+A typical tidal range is approximately 1 m (3 ft).
+Extreme tidal ranges occur where the tidal wave enters a narrow restrictive zone that funnels the tidal energy.
+An example is the English Channel between Great Britain and the European continent where the tidal range is 7 to 9.75 m (23 to 32 ft).
+The Earth’s highest tidal ranges occur at the Bay of Fundy, the funnel-like bay between Nova Scotia and New Brunswick, Canada, where the average range is nearly 12 m (40 ft) and the extreme range is around 18 m (60 ft).
+At extreme tidal range locations, a person who ventures out onto the seafloor exposed during ebb tide may not be able to outrun the advancing water during flood tide.
+NOAA has additional information on tides.

 Shoreline processes are complex, but important for understanding coastal processes.
 Waves, currents, and tides are the main agents that shape shorelines.
 Most coastal landforms can be attributed to moving sand via longshore drift, and long-term rising or falling sea levels.